-Since foreclosures in Hawaii are now usually judicial, this article focuses on that process.
+Because foreclosures in Hawaii are usually judicial, this article focuses on that process.

 To begin the foreclosure, the foreclosing party files a complaint (a lawsuit) in court and provides the borrower with notice of the suit by serving him or her with a summons and complaint.
-Haw.
-Rev. Stat. § 667-1.5.
+(Haw.
+Rev. Stat. § 667-1.5).
 The borrower then has 20 days to respond.
-(Learn more about the difference between a foreclosure summons and complaint.)

 Hawaii law does not provide the borrower with the right to reinstate before the sale in a judicial foreclosure.
-However, the terms of the mortgage may permit the borrower to reinstate or the foreclosing party may agree to a reinstatement.
+But the terms of the mortgage might permit the borrower to reinstate or the foreclosing party could agree to a reinstatement.

 Some states permit the foreclosed homeowner to redeem (repurchase) the home within a certain period of time after the foreclosure.
-In Hawaii, there is no right of redemption after the home has been foreclosed.
-(To get details on redemption rights in Hawaii, see Nolo’s article If I lose my home to foreclosure in Hawaii, can I get it back?)
+In Hawaii, however, there is no right of redemption after the home has been foreclosed.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
 Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.

 Hawaii does have an anti-deficiency law, but it only applies to nonjudicial foreclosures.
-Haw.
-Rev. Stat. § 667-38.
+(Haw.
+Rev. Stat. § 667-38).
 Deficiency judgments are allowed in judicial foreclosures.
-(For details about the anti-deficiency law in Hawaii, see Hawaii Laws on Post-Foreclosure Deficiency Judgments.)